Gift & Estate Valuation Services for Families, Fiduciaries, and Counsel

 Questions That Usually Decide a Gift or Estate Valuation Dispute

-A stronger gift or estate valuation engagement begins when the controlling date, governing documents, ownership interest, and supporting records are defined before report drafting begins — whether the engagement is pre-filing, part of estate administration, or connected to an IRS examination, appeals proceeding, or other dispute.
+A stronger gift or estate valuation engagement begins when the controlling date, governing documents, ownership interest, and supporting records are defined before report drafting begins — whether the engagement is pre-filing, part of estate administration, tax-authority review, settlement evaluation, or another administration, advisory, or dispute context.

 What is the controlling valuation date?